 The previous course was headed up by Mal Kneeshaw, who was one of the original iron ore geologists working in the Pilbara for BHP.
 Mal was a leader in the industry who sadly passed away in 2014.
 This new course is based on Mal’s original course, and GeoSoc has decided to dedicate the new course to Mal.

-We have been very fortunate to have the input of Ilmar Tehnas and Andrew Duncan in redesigning the course.
-Ilmar worked closely with Mal Kneeshaw for many years and has updated the renowned Mal Kneeshaw iron ore presentation to expand the discussion on types of iron ore deposits and new ideas about the stratigraphic setting and structure of the Hamersley Basin.
+We have been very fortunate to have the input of Ilmar Tehnas and Dr Andrew Duncan in redesigning the course.
+Ilmar worked closely with Mal Kneeshaw for many years and Ilmar and Duncan have updated the Mal Kneeshaw iron ore presentation to expand the discussion on types of iron ore deposits and new ideas about the stratigraphic setting and structure of the Hamersley Basin.
 Participants on the course will have an opportunity to carry out field work over type sections including learning how to do quick geological sketches, structural analysis, cross-sectional interpretations and to solve geological problems.
 The course is well-suited to geologists who wish to gain exposure to the geology of the Hamersley Basin and of course, to iron ore deposits.

 The field course will be led by Dr Andrew Duncan, an experienced Pilbara iron ore geologist who, for the last 23 years, has worked as an independent consultant with most of the Pilbara iron ore companies.
 Andrew is an expert on Pilbara structural geology, Hamersley Basin stratigraphy and participants will gain an understanding of how structure plays a part in the formation of certain types of iron ore deposits.